pereznetworks/A-Course-Rating-API/README.md

 Modular Mongoose db connection method:

     ./startMongo.js methods, startdb(), onErr(), onceConnected()

 NPM package.json changes:

-aded prestart, and downMongod script cmds to npm package.json
+    added prestart, and downMongod script cmds to npm package.json

 so mongod process starts as part of npm start

     Added { useNewUrlParser: true } to mongoose.connection

     (node:93931) DeprecationWarning:

     current URL string parser is deprecated, and will be removed in a future version.

     To use the new parser, pass option { useNewUrlParser: true } to MongoClient.connect.

+important mongod connection note: dont forget your dbName...

+    ```
+    var port = 27017;
+    var dbName;

+    mongoose.connection(`mongodb://localhost:${port}/${dbName}`);

+    // a connection to the localhost will be made
+    // but if your trying to connect to a specific db, you wont be

+    ```

 ## Setup Schemas and compiled Models: